jahway603/alpine-linux-headless-raspberrypi/README.md

 * Alpine Linux 3.14.
 * Raspberry Pi 4 Model B - 4GB.
+* Also tested on Raspberry Pi 3 Model - 1GB.

 ## 1 - Prepare the SD card

-The SD card needs at least 2 partitions, one FAT32 boot partition and then at least 1 more Linux type partition.
+The SD card needs the correct FAT32 boot partition.
 This assumes you have installed `fdisk` and want to wipe the SD card.

 1. Check the name of the device using `fdisk -l` - in my case it is `/dev/mmcblk0`.
-2. Launch fdisk against the device: `fdisk /dev/mmcblk0`
+1. Launch fdisk against the device: `fdisk /dev/mmcblk0`
-3. If necessary, remove all existing partitions using the `d` command.
+1. If necessary, remove all existing partitions using the `d` command.
-4. Use the `n` command to create a new primary partition in position 1.
-Accept the default start placement and set `+256M` for the end position.
-Use the `t` command to set the type to `WIN 95 FAT32 (LBA)`.
+1. Use the `n` command to create a new primary partition in position 1.
+Accept the default start placement and set the end position to take up the whole SD card.
-5. Use the `n` command to create a second primary partition in position 2.
-   Accept the default start placement and allow it to use the remainder of the disk.
-Use the `t` command to set the type to `Linux`.
+   Use the `t` command to set the type to `WIN 95 FAT32 (LBA)`, which is "0c".
-6. Use the `a` command to toggle the first partition as bootable.
+1. Use the `a` command to toggle the first partition as bootable.
-7. Enter `w` to write the changes to the SD card.
+1. Enter `w` to write the changes to the SD card.
-8. Assuming you now have two partitions called `/dev/mmcblk1p1` and `/dev/mmcblk1p2` (check with `fdisk -l`), create the filesystem:
+1. Assuming you now have a partition called `/dev/mmcblk1p1` (check with `fdisk -l`), create the filesystem:
 ```
 mkdosfs -F 32 /dev/mmcblk1p1
-mkfs.ext4 /dev/mmcblk1p2
 ```

 ## 2 - Copy the Alpine system to the SD card